Skip to main content

 1 mentions Positive Neutral Negative

-The monetization feels somewhat like a cash grab, which may detract from the experience, though the game still offers some enjoyment despite this.
+The monetization in the game feels somewhat like a cash grab, though it doesn't completely detract from the overall enjoyment.

 • stability